OpenNeptune3D/OpenNept4une/Neptune 4 MCU Firmware/README.md

    - Download the provided klipper.bin (in this git repo)
    - Then, flash it with:
      ```
+     sudo service klipper stop
      stm32flash -w ./klipper.bin -v /dev/ttyS0
      ```
-   - After this is done you may use the first (compile with kaiuh) method going forward.
+   - After this reboot going forward you may use the first (compile with kaiuh) method.
    ## How to Recover OG MCU Firmware

 (Pre-dumped N4Pro (might be the same as N4) firmware-bak.bin)